kreta/Kreta/README.md

     $ git clone --recursive https://github.com/kreta/kreta.git kreta

-Then, inside `/vagrant` directory you have to copy the `parameters.yml.dist` in the same directory but without `.dist` extension, modifying the values with your favorite preferences.
-This is the `parameters.yml` file that we recommend:
+Then, inside `/vagrant` directory you have to copy the `parameters.yml.dist` in the same directory to `parameters.yml`, modifying the values with your favorite preferences.
+This is what we recommend:

 ```
 virtual_machine: